 • Frontier Park – Tustin

 Tustin built the water-play splash pad at this park in 2014 but had to shut it down soon after opening because of drought restrictions.
-Now it is up and operating for 2017, from 10am-4pm daily May 27-Sept.
-30.
+Now it is up and operating from 10am-4pm daily Memorial Day to Labor Day weekend.

 • Lemon Park Spray Pool – Fullerton

 Lemon Park houses a slash pad with multiple features and endless opportunities to get completely wet.
 The water area is gated with high-shooting fountains to cover the entire pad.
 The park also has playground and picnic areas to hang out in after all the water fun.
-Stop by during water play hours from noon–5pm.
+Stop by during water play hours (May 31-Aug.
+7 and weekends only through Sept.
+25 plus Labor Day) from 1pm–5pm.
 Bathing suits are required at this one.

 • Sigler Park Splash Pad – Westminster

-This splash pad has continuous fountains that sprinkle, shoot, pour, and spray for a soaking water fun day.
+This splash pad is set to reopen May 25, 2019 and has continuous fountains that sprinkle, shoot, pour, and spray for a soaking water fun day.
 The adorable features are designed in bright colors and funny characters to add extra appeal.
 This park also has a playground for young and older kids.
-Water play hours are noon–5pm.
+Water play hours are noon–5pm daily June 22-Sept.
+2, and weekends May 25-June 16.

 • Stanton Central Park Splash Pad – Stanton